tekano-slayer/comfyui-capsule/comfyui-setup.md

 3. Alternatively, you can also:
 * Press F1 or Ctrl+Shift+P (Windows/Linux) / Cmd+Shift+P (Mac)
 * Type "Forward a Port"
-* Press the “World” Icon
+* Press the "World" Icon

 ## Common Operations